 - You’ll be told that you can always sell or rent out your timeshare.
 But in fact, timeshares are hard to resell and hard to rent.
 You will likely lose money, perhaps a lot of money.

-Here are some more tips to avoid becoming the next victim of a timeshare scam:
+Here are some more tips how to get out of a timeshare deal:

 - Don’t let your enthusiasm and vacation fantasies take over your emotions.
 Remain rational and a bit skeptical and take however long you need to come to the decision that is right for you, not for the guy with the hard-sell tactics.